deB4SH/YART/README.md

 The `ExtensionLoader` check before rendering which subclasses of the `ExtensionProvider` are available and loads them accordingly.
 You can follow the HelloWorld implementation [code wise](https://github.com/deB4SH/YART/blob/main/src/main/java/de/b4sh/yart/extensions/example/HelloWorld.java) and [test case wise](https://github.com/deB4SH/YART/tree/main/src/test/resources/test_cases/00_hello_world).

 ---

+# Limitations

+There are always some limitations, eh?
+This are the currently known limitations:

+- dynamic folder templating is only available for one level depth
+  - nested dynamic directories are currently not support but may be implemented in the future

+---